salmanfareeth/Python-Script-for-Sending-SMS-Using-Way2SMS-API/README.md

 Educational Purpose Only:

-This project is created by me and is intended solely for educational purposes.
+This project is created by salmanfareeth and is intended solely for educational purposes.
 Use it responsibly and modify it according to your needs.

 Privacy and Security: